bitsbeats/drone-tree-config/README.md

 Environment variables:

 - `PLUGIN_CONCAT`: Concats all found configs to a multi-machine build.
 Defaults to `false`.
+- `PLUGIN_FALLBACK`: Rebuild all .drone.yml if no changes where made.
+Defaults to `false`.
 - `PLUGIN_DEBUG`: Set this to `true` to enable debug messages.
 - `PLUGIN_ADDRESS`: Listen address for the plugins webserver.
 Defaults to `:3000`.
 - `PLUGIN_SECRET`: Shared secret with drone.
 You can generate the token using `openssl rand -hex 16`.